sarahhudaib/Math-Kit/work_space_cards.md

 This workspace card is used to plot the graph of an equation that the user enters, using the [**matplotlib**](https://matplotlib.org/) library, with the help of [**NumPy**](https://www.dataquest.io/blog/numpy-tutorial-python/) in Python.

+This workspace offers the user the option to plot functions of the following types:

+    - Linear
+    - Quadratic
+    - Exponential
+    - Logarithmic
+    - Sine
+    - Cosine
+    - Tangent
+    - Secant
+    - Cosecant
+    - Cotangent
+    - Polynomial function

-This workspace offers the user the option to plot the graph of an equation, and the user can also choose to plot the graph of a function of x, or the graph of a function of y.
+As it also allows the user to plot the graph of a given equation, the user can enter the equation in the text box, and the graph will be plotted.

+One other feature of this workspace is that it allows reading from a csv file, and plotting the graph of the data set in the file.

 <br>